dreamid27/ngx-izitoast/README.md

-# Ng2Izitoast
+# NgxIzitoast

-Elegant, responsive, flexible and lightweight notification plugin implemented for angular 2 of [iziToast](https://github.com/dolce/iziToast)
+Elegant, responsive, flexible and lightweight notification plugin implemented for angular 2 of [iziToast](https://github.com/dolce/iziToast), This is not originally one, i'm just updated the option and re-publish, because the previous publisher unactive.

+for see the original see here https://github.com/plauzul/ngx-izitoast

 [**izitoast**.marcelodolce.com](http://izitoast.marcelodolce.com)